alfrix/docs/docs/library/beetle_psx.md

 - **Ape Escape (Europe).sbi**

 !!! warning ""
-	For proper PAL game compatibility, the 'Skip BIOS' core option should be set to off.
+	For proper PAL game compatibility, the 'Skip BIOS' core option needs to be set to off.

 ### Multiple-disk games